Formal MSME Finance Gap in Developing Countries

 Who We Work With

-Leveraging our expert knowledge, we work globally in partnership with other multilateral and bilateral development organizations to support SME Finance development in emerging markets.
+Leveraging our expert knowledge, we work globally with public stakeholders and private sector intermediaries in partnership with other multilateral and bilateral development organizations to support SME Finance development in emerging markets and developing countries.